Dais-lab/Industrial-Anomaly-Detection-Datasets/README.md

-# Industrial Anomaly Detection Datasets (Awesome-style)
+# Industrial Anomaly Detection Datasets

 This repository systematically organizes popular datasets for research and benchmarking, with a primary focus on Anomaly Detection in the industrial vision domain.